-- on the related maturity date for each class of class A notes and upon termination of the trust, to cover shortfalls in payments of the class A noteholders' principal and accrued interest to the related class of notes; and - on the class B maturity date and upon termination of the trust, to pay the class B noteholders the unpaid principal balance on the class B notes and accrued interest and any carryover servicing fees.
+- on the related maturity date for each class of class A notes and upon termination of the trust, to cover shortfalls in payments of the class A noteholders' principal and accrued interest to the related class of notes; and - on the class B maturity date and upon termination of the trust, to pay the class B noteholders the unpaid principal balance on the class B notes and accrued interest, any carryover servicing fees and any remaining swap termination payments.

 If the market value of the reserve account on any distribution date is sufficient to pay the remaining principal balance, interest accrued on the notes and any carryover servicing fees, amounts on deposit in that account will be so applied on that distribution date.

 The reserve account enhances the likelihood of payment to noteholders.
 In certain circumstances, however, the reserve account could be depleted.
 This depletion could result in shortfalls in distributions to noteholders.
 See "Description of the Notes-Credit Enhancement-Reserve Account" in this prospectus supplement.

 Capitalized Interest Account.
 The administrator will establish and maintain a capitalized interest account as an asset of the trust in the name of the indenture trustee.
 The trust will make an initial deposit from the net proceeds of the sale of the notes into the capitalized interest account on the closing date.
-The deposit will be in cash or eligible investments equal to \$95,000,000.
+The deposit will be in cash or eligible investments equal to \$44,000,000.

-Funds in the capitalized interest account will be available, first, to cover shortfalls in payments of interest due to the class A noteholders, and, second, to cover shortfalls in payments of interest to class B noteholders after application of funds available in the collection account at the end of the related collection period but before application of the reserve account.
+On and prior to the April 2008 distribution date, funds in the capitalized interest account will be available to cover shortfalls in payments of interest due to the class A noteholders and payments due to the swap counterparty, other than any termination payments, pursuant to the currency swap and, after that, shortfalls in payments of interest to class B noteholders after application of funds available in the collection account at the end of the related collection period but before application of the reserve account.